astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 You can run any valid Airflow DAG on Astro.

-However, following best practices in using Astro features will help you:
+That said, following best practices and taking full advantage of Astro features will help you:

+- Produce DAGs more efficiently.
 - Improve your development workflow.
 - Organize your deployment and DAGs.
 - Optimize task execution efficiency.

-While this best practice guide focuses on writing Airflow DAGs for Astro, all [general Airflow best practices](https://docs.astronomer.io/learn/dag-best-practices) also apply.
+While this best practice guide focuses on writing Airflow DAGs for Astro, all [general Airflow best practices](https://docs.astronomer.io/learn/dag-best-practices) are also recommended.

 :::info New to Airflow?

-If you are new to Airflow in general, we recommend starting with the following resources:
+If you are new to Airflow in general, we advise starting with the following resources:

 - Hands-on tutorial: [Get started with Apache Airflow](https://docs.astronomer.io/learn/get-started-with-airflow).
 - Astronomer Academy: [Airflow 101 Learning Path](https://academy.astronomer.io/path/airflow-101).